DreamTechie/Graph-algorithm/dynamicProgramming/clothCutting/README.md

 ## Problem Statement

-Cutting cloth.
+DVP 6.14 ) Cutting cloth.
 You are given a rectangular piece of cloth with dimensions X × Y , where X and Y are positive integers, and a list of n products that can be made using the cloth.
 For each product i ∈ [1, n] you know that a rectangle of cloth of dimensions ai × bi is needed and that the final selling price of the product is ci.
 Assume the ai, bi, and ci are all positive integers.
 You have a machine that can cut any rectangular piece of cloth into two pieces either horizontally or vertically.
 Design an algorithm that determines the best return on the X × Y piece of cloth, that is, a strategy for cutting the cloth so that the products made from the resulting pieces give the maximum sum of selling prices.
 You are free to make as many copies of a given product as you wish, or none if desired.

 ### Input
 The input will be specified in a file as follows.
 The first line will be the